pmrf.functions.math

 complex_2_quadrature(z)

-Take a complex number and returns quadrature, which is (length, arc-length from real axis)
+Take a complex number and returns quadrature, which is (length, arc-length from real axis).

 complex_2_radian(z)